summii/summii.github.io/_posts/2018-04-17-week1-fastai-cnns-optimal-learning-rate.md

 date: 2018-04-17
 ---

-Deep learning is essentially a particularway of doing machine learning whereyou give your system a bunch of examples and then it learns the rules and representations vs manually programming the rules.
+Deep learning is essentially a particular way of doing machine learning where you give your system a bunch of examples and then it learns the rules and representations vs manually programming the rules.
 We have interesting applications today like face detection, self-driving cars , etc. Deep learning allows machine to train itself much longer and therefore learn much "deeper" and ultimately producing much more accurate predictions.

 Machine leanring has recently evolved into Deep learning mainly due to these factors: